renovate-bot/ghiscoding-_-native-copyfiles/README.md

 [![npm](https://img.shields.io/npm/dy/native-copyfiles)](https://www.npmjs.com/package/native-copyfiles)
 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/native-copyfiles?color=success&label=gzip)](https://bundlephobia.com/result?p=native-copyfiles)

-## Copyfiles
-#### native-copyfiles
+## native-copyfiles

 Copy files easily via JavaScript or the CLI, it uses [tinyglobby](https://www.npmjs.com/package/tinyglobby) internally for glob patterns and [yargs](https://www.npmjs.com/package/yargs) for the CLI.

-The library is very similar to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, it is however written with more native NodeJS code and less dependencies (3 instead of 7).
+The library is very similar from the outside to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, however its internal is quite different, it uses more native NodeJS code and less dependencies (3 instead of 7).
 The package options are the same (except for `--soft` which is not implemented), some new options were also added in this project here (see below).

-> Note: there is 1 major difference with `copyfiles`, any options must be provided as a suffix after the source/target directories command (the original project had them as prefix)<br>
+> Note: there is 1 noticeable difference with `copyfiles`, any options must be provided as a suffix after the source/target directories command (the original project had them as prefix).<br>
 > This mean calling: `copyfiles source target [options]` instead of `copyfiles [options] source target`

 ### Install